YouTube star Lachlan Lever starts school

 Remember this little guy?
-He is the boy that stole the hearts of more than 15 million people who watched him hear for the first time
+He is the boy that stole the hearts of more than 15 million people who watched him hear for the first time as a baby.

-Lachlan, now five years old, reached another significant milestone starting primary school in his hometown of Sorrento in Melbourne.
+Lachlan reached another significant milestone starting primary school in his hometown of Sorrento in Melbourne.

 Despite the leaps and bounds Lachlan has made, Michelle was still apprehensive about his first day of school.